 the same year she was made UNESCO Artist for Peace "in recognition of her commitment to musical heritage,

 artistic creation, dialogue between cultures, and of her contribution to promoting the ideals

-Music Competition Schubert and Modernity at Graz University of Music and Art, in Austria.
+Music Competition Schubert and Modernity at Graz University of Music and Art.